SahilAggarwal2004/react-text-to-speech/README.md

   bun add react-text-to-speech
 ```
 ## Usage
-When you use the `<Speech>` component of `react-text-to-speech`, initially the user will see the `startBtn` and when the user clicks on it, the speech instance will start and the user will be able to see the `stopBtn` which will stop the speech instance if the user click on it.
+When you use the `<Speech>` component of `react-text-to-speech`, initially the user will see the `startBtn` and when the user clicks on it, the speech instance will start and the user will see the `pauseBtn` which can be used to pause the speech instance.
+The user will also see the `stopBtn` which can be used to stop the speech instance at any moment.
 #### Basic Usage
 ```jsx
 import React from 'react'